Updated on: September 2, 2025

 For example, you may want to create a vault with important legal documents but restrict access to you and your spouse.
 With most password managers, only the plan administrator can set permissions and create vaults, but each full member will have complete control over their private vault.

 Finally, it’s time to add passwords to your vaults.
 Each individual can add items to their private vault.
 With most password managers, members can also add passwords and documents to the shared vault.
-You can add passwords manually, but every option on this list makes it easy to import passwords en masse from another password manager or browser.
+You can add passwords manually, but every option on this list makes bulk imports simple — just select your browser or password manager, and follow the prompts.

 Are There Any Free Family Password Managers?

-Not really.
-Even the best free password managers aren’t really designed for families, whereas premium family password managers are.
+Free password managers aren’t built with families in mind.
+While they offer basic protection, they lack the advanced sharing tools, multi-device syncing, and admin controls that families need for safe, seamless password management.
 There are free password managers that can provide a decent starting point for families looking to improve their online security, but that’s about it.
 For instance, Dashlane offers a free version that allows you to store 25 passwords on 1 device and share them with an unlimited number of other Dashlane users.

 Dashlane Free also provides convenient features such as auto-fill and password audits.
 In addition, it comes with a 30-day free trial of the premium version, enabling you to explore the extra features on all of your family’s devices risk-free.